Tipping in Chile – Propinas

 However, having said this, you must be careful to check the bill before giving a tip because sometimes it is already included in it, though that is not the norm.
 Also they can be sneaky and have the tip included in the bill (hidden somewhere) and then try and get a cash tip (talking from personal experience and this happening to me twice.
 I may look like a foreigner but I have been around long enough to know – No soy weón!).

-I once read that they were trying to pass a bill in congress to make the 10% tip for staff compulsory and that it was going to be added to each bill but I don’t know what happened to that process.
+I once read that they were trying to pass a bill in congress to make the 10% tip for staff compulsory and that it was going to be added to each bill but I don’t know what happened to that.

-The young people that put your groceries in the plastic bags at the supermarket don’t get a salary.
-They depend entirely on tips so giving them a couple of coins is always appreciated.
-Some do it to help out their families and others for their own personal expenses like bus money, smoking addictions etc. What saddened me the other day was to see what appeared to be a normal 40-something year old packing groceries as the younger ones do to get some tips.
+The young people that put your groceries in the bags or trolley at the supermarket normally don’t get a salary.
+They depend entirely on tips so giving them some coins is always appreciated.
+Some do it to help out their families and others for their own personal expenses like bus money, paying for their studies, etc. What saddened me the other day was to see what appeared to be a normal 40-something year old packing groceries as the younger ones do to get some tips.
 Times are tough it seems.

 Taxi drivers in Chile are not tipped.
 If you are feeling rich you can sometimes round their fare up a bit to avoid lots of loose change.